RSE-Sheffield/pando-python/episodes/optimisation-minimise-python.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 Python is an interpreted programming language.
 When you execute your `.py` file, the default CPython back-end compiles your Python source code to an intermediate bytecode.
 This bytecode is then interpreted in software at runtime generating instructions for the processor as necessary.
-This interpretation stage, and other features of the language, harm the performance of Python (whilst improving it's usability).
+This interpretation stage, and other features of the language, harm the performance of Python (whilst improving it's usability).<!-- https://jakevdp.github.io/blog/2014/05/09/why-python-is-slow/ -->

 In comparison, many languages such as C/C++ compile directly to machine code.
 This allows them to better exploit hardware nuance to achieve fast performance, at the cost of compiled software not being cross-platform.